tlhunter/mig/README.md

 `mig` isn't yet ready for production.
 When it is `mig` will hit version 1.0.
 Some of the required tasks to reach this include:

-- [ ] document all exit status codes, ensure all errors return non-zero
 - [ ] unit test everything
 - [ ] add support for sqlite
 - [ ] support JSON output via `--json`